Tenant isolation

 Last updated

 ADO Pilot is multi-tenant.
-Every customer organization is keyed by its Azure DevOps organization GUID — orgId — and that identifier is the boundary every layer of the system enforces.
+At signup, every customer organization is assigned an internal tenant identifier, and that identifier — not your Azure DevOps organization GUID — is the boundary every layer of the system enforces.
+Your organization GUID is recorded too, but only as a lookup value that resolves to your tenant identifier server-side.
 One tenant cannot read, write, or replay traffic against another tenant's data, credentials, or webhook endpoint.

 Per-tenant database partitioning

-ADO Pilot stores its operational data in Azure Cosmos DB.
-Every container that holds tenant data — review records, findings, usage counters, encrypted credentials, and configuration — uses /orgId as the partition key.
+ADO Pilot stores its operational data in a partitioned database.
+Every collection that holds tenant data — review records, findings, usage counters, encrypted credentials, and configuration — is partitioned by your internal tenant identifier, not by your Azure DevOps organization GUID.

 - Every read and write goes through the partition key.
 There is no query path in the application that can fan out across tenants.